Lucky loser: Lucky losers as winners and finalists

 Just two weeks after Timofeeva's triumph in Budapest, Nao Hibino became the fifth woman to win a WTA title as a lucky loser, defeating Linda Nosková in the final of the Prague Open.
 And it was only three more weeks before yet another lucky loser triumphed, this one being Sara Sorribes Tormo at the Tennis in the Land tournament in Cleveland, Ohio.
+Donna Vekić became the seventh lucky loser to win a WTA event, defeating Emma Raducanu in the final of the 2026 Queen's Club Championships, the first to do so at a WTA 500 tournament.

 Vitalia Diatchenko joined the list of such winners when triumphing in the inaugural WTA 125 series tournament in Angers in 2021, although this is not regarded as a full WTA title.
 Not only did she win the title as a lucky loser, but she came back from a set and 0-4 down in the second round to defeat Daniela Vismane, the player who had beaten her in the final qualifying round.

 Lucky losers who have reached the finals of a tennis tournament and lost include Andreas Haider-Maurer, who reached the final in 2010 Vienna before losing to top-seeded Jürgen Melzer, Marcel Granollers who lost against David Ferrer in 2010 Valencia, and Pablo Cuevas, beaten in the 2019 Estoril Open final by Stefanos Tsitsipas.
 Cuevas had lost to Salvatore Caruso in the second round of qualifying, but beat him when they met again in the first round proper.
 On the women's side, Melinda Czink reached the final of the 2005 Canberra International but lost to Ana Ivanovic, who had also defeated Czink in the final round of qualifying.
 In 2012, CoCo Vandeweghe finished runner-up to Serena Williams at the Stanford Classic.
 In 2021, Jaqueline Cristian finished runner-up to Alison Riske Amritraj at the WTA event in Linz.